Coffee and Parkinson's disease

 Multiple studies have shown that caffeine has a protective effect on Parkinson’s disease.

-• A recent case-control study conducted in the Asian population has found that compared to coffee drinkers with LRRK2 wild type, non-coffee drinkers with LRRK2 variants have a 4 to 8 times greater risk of developing Parkinson’s disease.
+• A recent case-control study conducted in the Asian population has found that compared to coffee drinkers with LRRK2 wild type(one of the genes responsible for familial Parkinson’s disease), non-coffee drinkers with LRRK2 variants have a 4 to 8 times greater risk of developing Parkinson’s disease.

-• A meta-analysis of multiple studies has also found a linear relationship between reduced risk of Parkinson’s disease and caffeine consumption and suggested a maximum of 3 cups of coffee a day provides a protective effect on Parkinson’s disease.
+• A meta-analysis of multiple studies has also found a linear relationship between reduced risk of Parkinson’s disease and caffeine consumption.
+Under a certain amount of caffeine consumption, the more caffeine taken, the less chance of developing Parkinson’s disease.
+This study also suggested that a maximum of 3 cups of coffee a day provides a protective effect on Parkinson’s disease.

 Mechanism

 Caffeine is both water- and lipid-soluble.
-It can easily cross blood blood-brain barrier.
-In the brain caffeine acts as an adenosine receptor antagonist, decreasing neuroinflammation, modulating excitotoxicity, and mitochondrial function.
+It can easily cross blood blood-brain barrier and enter the brain.
+In the brain caffeine acts as an adenosine receptor antagonist, decreasing neuroinflammation, modulating excitotoxicity and mitochondrial function, all of which would mitigate the symptoms of Parkinson’s disease.

 Notes